Common Neck Injuries From a Car Accident

 4. Pinched nerve

 Many neck injuries can result in a pinched nerve.
-Damaged tissues, bones, discs, or tendons shift out of place and rub against or compress surrounding nerves causing severe pain and/or tingling and numbness.
-Pinched nerves are often associated with a muscle strain, sprain, or disc damage.
+Damaged tissues, bones, discs, or tendons shift out of place and rub against or compress surrounding nerves, causing severe pain, tingling, and numbness.
+Pinched nerves are often associated with muscle strain, sprain, or disc damage.

 5. Stiff muscles and tendons